List of all U-boats

 3 Aug 1943

-At 07.50 hours, the boat was attacked by British Catalina aircraft FP280 (190 Sqdn RAF/U, pilot F/L B. Crosland) southeast of Iceland.
-The Catalina observed hits in a strafing run to assist an unidentified Fortress, which dropped no depth charges and flew off.
-AA fire hit the Catalina twice, damaging the radio compartment and forced it to return to base 20 minutes after the attack.
-They jettisoned the depth charges and later found that the rudder cables were almost severed.
-Just as the Catalina flew off a Hudson Mk.III aircraft (269 Sqdn RAF, pilot F/S E.L.J.
-Brame) badly damaged U-489 with A/S bombs and forced her to dive by gunfire.
+0750hrs, SE of Iceland: British Catalina flying boat FP280 (190 Sqn RAF/U, pilot F/L B. Crosland) observed hits on a strafing run made to assist an unidentified Fortress aircraft, which dropped no depth charges and flew off.
+Flak hit the Catalina twice, damaging the radio compartment and forcing it to return to base 20 minutes after the attack.
+The aircrew jettisoned the depth charges and later found the rudder cables were almost severed.
+Just as the Catalina flew off, a Hudson Mk.III bomber (269 Sqn RAF, pilot F/S E.L.J.
+Brame) arrived and hit U-489 with A/S bombs, causing moderate damage, and forced her to dive with gunfire.
 (Sources: Franks/Zimmerman)

 4 Aug 1943

-The boat had been damaged the day before and was attacked by the Sunderland soon after 09.00 hours.
-The aircraft was hit by AA fire during the attack run, dropped its depth charges and crashed into the sea, killing 5 of the 11 crewmen.
-But also U-489 had been hit mortally and sank slowly shortly thereafter.
-HMS Castleton and HMS Orwell had observed the attack and picked up the survivors from the aircraft and the U-boat.(Sources: Franks/Zimmerman)
+After being damaged in an air attack the previous day the boat was again attacked by the Sunderland soon after 09.00 hrs.
+The aircraft was hit by flak during the attack run, dropped its depth charges and crashed into the sea, killing five of the 11 aircrew.
+U-489 suffered mortal damage and sank slowly shortly afterwards.
+HMS Castleton and HMS Orwell had observed the action from nearby and rescued the aircrew and U-boat survivors.(Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.